mosesvk/_myBlog/content/blog/review-drstrange-2.md

 ### Wanda vs. Scarlet?
 The writers of Multiverse of Madness either did not watch WandaVision or they only watched the end credit scene.
 In that that scene, the darkhold starts to influence Wanda.
 The movie only credits this scene.
 It forgets about the whole series explaining what got her to that point.
 She came to peace about Vision and her sons being gone.
 But all of a sudden it seems like we rewinded to the beginning of WandaVision.

+Elizabeth Olsen, though, was amazing.
+She plays the Scarlet Witch and Wanda very well.
+She can go from being a heartwarming mother to a horrific witch.
+I hope they keep her for a lot of future marvel projects.

 ###### ![](https://c.tenor.com/Xzor7ePKzioAAAAd/wandavision-wanda.gif)